 Read about binge eating disorder, which is when a person feels compelled to overeat on a regular basis.
 Find out about the symptoms, treatments and possible causes.

-A biopsy is a medical procedure that involves taking a small sample of body tissue so it can be examined under a microscope.
+Find out more about having a biopsy, which involves taking a small sample of body tissue so it can be examined under a microscope.

 Bipolar disorder, previously known as manic depression, is a condition that affects your moods, which can swing from one extreme to another.